Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 4
 #### Testing Account.addCredit()
-- [x] Should add Transaction with correct values when positive number passed
+- [x] Should add Transaction with correct values when valid number passed
-- [x] Should not add Transaction when negative number passed
+- [x] Should not add Transaction when invalid number passed
-- [x] Should not add Transaction when 0 passed
-- [x] Should not add Transaction when non-number passed
-- [x] Should not add Transaction when NaN passed
-- [x] Should not add Transaction when undefined passed
-- [x] Should add Transaction with correct values when decimal passed
-- [x] Should not add Transaction when more than 2 decimal places passed

 ### User Story 5
 #### Testing Account.removeCredit()
-- [x] Should add Transaction with correct values when positive number less than credit passed
+- [x] Should add Transaction with correct values when valid number passed
-- [x] Should not add Transaction when number more than credit passed
-- [x] Should add Transaction when positive number equal to credit passed
-- [x] Should not add Transaction when negative number passed
+- [x] Should not add Transaction when invalid number passed
-- [x] Should not add Transaction when 0 passed
-- [x] Should not add Transaction when credit 0 and 0 passed
-- [x] Should not add Transaction when non-number passed
-- [x] Should not add Transaction when NaN passed
-- [x] Should not add Transaction when undefined passed
-- [x] Should add Transaction with correct values when decimal passed
-- [x] Should not add Transaction when more than 2 decimal places passed

 ### User Story 6
 #### Testing StatementPrinter.printStatement()